People often ask me what my favorite rum is. I always reply “Which is your favorite child?”

 Jamaica General Notes

-- At one time there were hundreds of distilleries on Jamaica, but due to hard times, technical advancements, and consolidation, it’s dwindled down to six.
+- At one time there were hundreds of distilleries on Jamaica, but due to hard times, technical advancements, and consolidation, there are now just six.

 - The biggest selling style of rum in Jamaica is unaged, white overproof, coming in at 63%-65% ABV.
 Nearly every distillery makes a version of this style.